carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

   enabled: true
 ```

+- `and_op` matcher takes one or more matchers and returns true if all matchers return true
+- `or_op` matcher takes one or more matchers and returns true if any matchers return true
+- `not_op` matcher takes another matcher and returns opposite result

 #### Programmatic access

 In this example we have `left()` function that returns left-side structure and `right()` that returns right-side structure that specifies modifications. `overlay.apply(...)` will execute modifications and return a new structure.